Chivans31/football-player-analysis/README.md

 * Python 3.x
 * Google Colab (for running the project)
-* The following libraries need to be installed: pandas numpy scikit-learn matplotlib nltk
+* The following libraries need to be installed: pandas, numpy, scikit-learn, matplotlib, nltk, re, torch
-  BeautifulSoup

 ## Methodology

-1.**Data Preprocessing:**
+1. **Data Preprocessing:**
 * Tokenization and cleaning of news articles.
 * Feature extraction: combining player details, market value trends, and sentiment analysis from news content.